 Regular readers of my posts (if there are any) will know that many bear only a faint connection with what might be termed ‘news’ or ‘the local area’.
 Sometimes I put these observations in the ‘Local News’ section and crowbar in a preface that suggests some relevance to either of these two criteria.
-On occasions, like with the story about the Cardinal Archbishop of Lima last week, no connection can really be found apart from kicking off with ‘and that reminds me of…’ This is, I admit, a bit feeble and also makes me sound like a bad ’70s comedian.
+On occasions, like with the story about the Cardinal Archbishop of Lima last week, no topical or geographical connection can really be found apart from kicking off with ‘and that reminds me of…’ This is, I admit, a bit feeble and also makes me sound like a bad ’70s comedian.

 Encouraged by Penny I’m thus moving some of these things away from the fast-flowing river of local current affairs and into some calmer backwater where my musings can drift, probably unnoticed, on more sluggish tides.

 This one is actually Penny’s fault as she drew my attention to the story.
 It concerns things which we see every day when we drive and which are particularly noticeable at night.
 They have saved countless lives.
 There are 500,000,000 of them in the UK alone.
 Can you guess what it is yet?

 I’m talking about cat’s eyes, those shiny, bumpy things in the middle of most roads.
 (I’m not sure where the apostrophe should come.
 500,000,000 of them need the metaphorical eyes of more than one cat; but as the inventor was inspired by seeing the eyes of a single cat caught in the gleam of his headlights when he was inadvertently driving on the wrong side of the road, we’ll settle for ‘cat’s’ and move on.)